 For more information, please contact Edgewood Central at email@example.com or call us at (608) 663-4300.

 We encourage students to submit their application and admissions materials by the priority deadline.
 However, we will continue to accept applications on a continuous basis until the start of the semester.
 Applications considered complete after the priority deadline may still be considered for admission.

 Priority deadline for Fall 2021: August 1, 2021

 To be considered for admission, applicants must provide the following:

 - Completed graduate application.
 This application is for students who want to pursue a Master’s degree, certificate, or take courses as a non-degree seeking student.
-The graduate application fee is waived for graduates of Edgewood College and for veterans.

 - A written statement explaining what you hope to gain from your participation in the program, what you bring to the program, and how specific background experiences will aid in your success as a student.